toidiu/toidiu.github.io/content/blog/learning-scala.md

 id = blog-single
 +++

 Learning a new technology/language is difficult, and it can seem daunting when getting started.
-This is the third time in 3 years that I have set out to learn something new and become proficient, so I wanted to share my experience on how I learned Scala and built SubwayTunes.
+This is the third time in 3 years that I have set out to learn something new and become proficient, so I wanted to share my experience on how I learned Scala and built SubwayTunesu.
+<!-- more -->

 The code if now available on [github](https://github.com/toidiu/SubwayServer).
-<!-- more -->

 ### Cheatsheet / tl;dr
 Some of the technology behind SubwayTunes includes the Play Framework, ReactiveMongo, Docker, AWS Elastic Beanstalk, AWS S3.